balena-io-experimental/rust-nodejs-browser/README.md

 ### Rust crate

-Your crate can still be used by Rust.
+Crate can still be used by Rust binaries.
 Check the `examples/simple.rs`:

 ```bash
 cargo run --example simple